openwashdata-dev/prop-eth-ord-explore-02-openwashdata/proposal.md

     through targeted interventions?
 3. RQ 4.3: What are the challenges and benefits of creating cross-platform data packages for R and Python users?

 ### Aims addressed

+This WP addresses the aims of specifying ORD standards and prototyping ORD tools by creating accessible data packages and improving the FAIRness of datasets, thus facilitating and fostering sharing research data based on ORD principles.

+## WP5: Journal for openwashdata

+### Goal

+The goal of this work package is to identify the process of establishing a journal that highlights data as a the product of (academic) work.

+### Activities

+1.
+2.

+### Research Questions

+1. RQ 4.1: How does the availability of an R package on CRAN affect the findability and reuse of datasets?
+2. RQ 4.1: How does the availability of an R package on CRAN affect the findability and reuse of datasets?

+### Aims addressed